Apellis Pharmaceuticals (APLS) Received its Third Buy in a Row

-After Oppenheimer and Citigroup gave Apellis Pharmaceuticals (NASDAQ: APLS) a Buy rating last month, the company received another Buy, this time from Raymond James.
-Analyst Steven Seedhouse maintained a Buy rating on Apellis Pharmaceuticals yesterday and set a price target of $104.00.
-The company’s shares closed last Wednesday at $45.30.
+After Oppenheimer and Citigroup gave Apellis Pharmaceuticals (NASDAQ: APLS) a Buy rating last month, the company received another Buy, this time from Stifel Nicolaus.
+Analyst Derek Archila reiterated a Buy rating on Apellis Pharmaceuticals today and set a price target of $67.00.
+The company’s shares closed last Thursday at $44.99.

-According to TipRanks.com, Seedhouse is a 4-star analyst with an average return of 10.4% and a 49.7% success rate.
-Seedhouse covers the Healthcare sector, focusing on stocks such as Madrigal Pharmaceuticals, Alexion Pharmaceuticals, and Crispr Therapeutics AG.
+According to TipRanks.com, Archila is a 4-star analyst with an average return of 8.8% and a 46.0% success rate.
+Archila covers the Healthcare sector, focusing on stocks such as DBV Technologies SA – American, Madrigal Pharmaceuticals, and Phasebio Pharmaceuticals.

-Apellis Pharmaceuticals has an analyst consensus of Strong Buy, with a price target consensus of $78.00, representing a 72.4% upside.
+Apellis Pharmaceuticals has an analyst consensus of Strong Buy, with a price target consensus of $76.25, a 70.2% upside from current levels.
 In a report issued on April 16, Goldman Sachs also initiated coverage with a Buy rating on the stock with a $130.00 price target.

 See today’s analyst top recommended stocks >>